tarwn/lessthandot-hugo/blogs/content/posts/2013-12-30-a-new-solution-for-monitoring.md

 Security shouldn't be a concern – everything sent between your server and Red Gate's server is SSL-encrypted, and the credentials are stored on your server, not Red Gate's.

-If you're looking for a monitoring solution that will be full-featured but lightweight in your environment, give SQL Monitor Hosted a try, and give Red Gate feedback – they’d love to hear more about it!
+If you're looking for a monitoring solution that will be full-featured but lightweight in your environment, give SQL Monitor Hosted a try, and give Red Gate feedback – they'd love to hear more about it!

  [1]: http://www.red-gate.com/
  [2]: http://www.red-gate.com/products/dba/sql-monitor/